jjti/ttfields-workflow/README.md

 # TTFields-Workflow
-Some MATLAB and python scripts for automating MRIs to FEA models for TTFields
+An SPM8 toolbox for automating MRIs to FEA models for TTFields

+## Optional function calls
+pyScanIPScript and batScript, uncommented, can be used to generate ScanIP post-processing and initialization scripts, respectively.

-### Dependencies
+## Dependencies
 Several dependencies are needed, and they have been included, but they are listed below along with their sources:

 ##### [Huang et al., 2013](http://bme.ccny.cuny.edu/faculty/lparra/autosegment/)